ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 so it reject programs in case **2**.
 But in a configuration language,
 [runtime errors are static errors][static].
+The important thing
+is that we don’t allow execution to continue when the type annotation is violated.
+Whether we prevent the violation statically or at runtime makes little difference to the user, because typechecking and runtime happen in the same session.
 So maybe we could just try?
 What if the typechecker could reach three different conclusions?